gclouduniverse/notebooks-on-kubernetes/README.md

 Inspired by this [article](https://blog.kovalevskyi.com/running-cloud-ai-platform-notebook-on-google-kubernetes-engine-8e161f1b1dc0)

-This code creates a Jupterlab setup for a list of users.
-For each users, you set up:
+This code creates a JupyterLab setup for a list of users.
+For each user, you set up:
-- A JupyterLab deployment to run the Notebooks.
+ 1. A JupyterLab deployment to run the Notebooks.
-- A Service to access your JupyterLab environment.
+ 2. A Service to access your JupyterLab environment.
-- An Inverting Proxy Agent deployment to get a unique URL per user (and per node)
+ 3. An Inverting Proxy Agent deployment to get a unique URL per user (and per node)

 ## Deploy Kubernetes